-Figure 7 shows the variation of average levels of aircraft noise, residual noise, background noise and total noise at the site with hour of day.
-It can be seen that the aircraft noise levels do not vary much during the daytime period (06.00 to 20.00 hours) but fall during the late evening and night-time, rising again in the early morning.
-Also shown in Figure 7 is the average of maximum aircraft noise levels, which does not vary significantly with hour of day.
+Figure 9 (page 17) shows the variation of average levels of aircraft noise, residual noise, background noise and total noise at the site with hour of day.
+It can be seen that the aircraft noise levels do not vary much during the daytime and early evening period (06.00 to 20.00 hours) but fall during the late evening and night-time period, rising again in the early morning.